 An archetypal persona is a representation of the "ideal" person your marketing will target.
 The key is not to start with the product or service, but instead to focus on your audience.

 Really get to know your sub-audience.
 Are they left-handed dog walkers who enjoy tweezing angry cats?
 How about middle-aged marketing executives trapped in a sea of gray cubicles regretting last night's questionable sushi?

-Whoever they are, persona research and documentation will focus your efforts and keep your tiny team on mission.
+Whoever they are, persona research and documentation will focus your efforts and keep your tiny team on a mission.
 Typically you'll describe at least the following attributes about the "perfect" prospect:

-- Name (made up, we like funny names)
+- Name (made up; we like funny names)

 - Job Title

 - LinkedIn Groups They Belong To

 Once you've created the target persona, you'll begin to understand, and maybe even empathize, the person for which your content will eventually solve a problem.
 Here is an example of a simple persona for an entrepreneur starting a venture-backed business - we'll call him "Eddie Entrepreneur".
 We even provided a lovely image below with an angelic glow about him:

 Content piece one: 5-7 page e-book

 Create a five to seven-page e-book that will be behind an information wall requesting basic information about the person downloading the content.
 Here is a good article on how to do it.
 Typically you'll be asking for an email address, as well as first and last name.